Obarun/66/doc/66-upgrade.md

     dependencies up, which is rarely what you want.

 ## Bug fixes

+- **A module whose member fails no longer takes the session down with it** (63f404a):

+    Starting a module whose member could not start reached a `kill` on a field the manager never wrote, which held the `-1` of its initialiser: the signal went to every process the caller was allowed to signal.
+As root, at boot, that is the whole system.
+The field was a leftover of the days when the manager forked, and is gone.

+- **A command that never reaches its target now says so** (dfe8366, ef980be):

+    Three ways of not finishing all returned success.
+A service that failed its transition, a deadline given with `-T` that expired, and a `SIGTERM` or `SIGINT` that cut the transaction short.
+All three now leave with `111`, each with its own message.

+- **`66 start` no longer walks the graph backwards** (b17e5dd):

+    A start declares readiness as its target, which the sender did not recognise, so it carried the services that **depend on** the selection instead of those it depends on.
+Enabled but uninitialised services were dragged into the batch, which took the whole batch down with them, and at boot the tree never came up.

+- **Nothing released what was waiting on a failure** (1a26569, bd0aaa0):

+    When a service or a tree failed, whatever waited on it stayed in the manager's count, which then never reached zero: the command hung.
+Waiters are now released and told why.
+A module, which is computed in place and never enters that count, is no longer subtracted from it either, which took the count below zero and hung the command just the same.

+- **`66 signal` brings up what the service needs** (4267af6, 9e5e698):

+    `-u`, `-U` and `-o` ask the service to come up, so they now carry its dependencies, as they did before the target replaced the signal string.
+The direction was also read from the first operation alone, which made `-uO` and `-Ou` two different commands.

+- **`66 restart` of a service that was never started explains itself** (9f6f115):

+    It guarded on the number of services collected rather than on what the graph kept, and an unsupervised service is collected but never becomes a vertex.
+The restart then handed an empty selection to the start, which complained about a missing argument.
+It now says the selection is not supervised and suggests starting it.

+- **A tree that ran out of time is signalled** (d8899b2, 20c931b):

+    The timeout tested a pointer that is never null, so the child running the transition was never signalled and the timeout event never raised.
+An empty tree and a tree whose command could not be launched also reported the same thing, so a failed fork was announced as a success.

+- **The migration no longer carries a count without its list** (3dbe731, 52e9f33, 0594314, 6053065):

+    A count kept beside an offset that means *unset* makes every reader walk an empty string, which is fatal.
+The offset now decides, at the point where the resolve files are read, and the migration neither carries such a pair over nor leaves an addon behind at the version it was found at.

 - **`66 reconfigure` gives every service back the state it was found in** (d4f92e7):